Domestic violence and abuse

 When is it a matter for the police?

-It is the job of the police to protect victims of violence and abuse wherever it happens.
+It is the job of the police to protect victims of domestic abuse wherever it happens.

 We work to get protection orders for victims and work with other agencies to ensure the safety of the victim and to pursue appropriate punishment for the abuser.
 This can include: